janalcaide-ops/digital-twin-main/MCP_SERVER_README.md

 # Digital Twin MCP Server

 A Model Context Protocol (MCP) server that provides Claude with access to a digital twin assistant.
-This server allows Claude to ask questions about Jhon Danver's professional profile, skills, projects, and experience using RAG (Retrieval-Augmented Generation).
+This server allows Claude to ask questions about Jan Alcaide's professional profile, skills, projects, and experience using RAG (Retrieval-Augmented Generation).

 ## Features